The Delta and Deir el-Bahari

 Petrie's dig house at Tanis, 1883

 Naville and Petrie, with their very different methods of excavation and recording techniques, dominated the Fund’s fieldwork programme for many years.
 Naville, who preferred sites with well-preserved stone monuments and paid little attention to small objects and sherds, excavated at other sites in the Delta, including the ancient city of Bubastis and then moved in 1893 to Upper Egypt, to the temples at Deir el-Bahari on the west bank at Thebes.
 Petrie was horrified that Naville was to be allowed to work on such a rich site, where the ancient temples were buried in deep layers of later archaeological deposits, including a Coptic monastery, and suggested that Naville should be redirected to Karnak where he could ‘do a minimum of harm: which ought to be a first consideration to anyone with a conscience on the subject’.

 Petrie’s appeals went unheeded and Naville worked at Deir el-Bahari until 1907, first clearing the temple of Hatshepsut and then the earlier temple of Mentuhotep Nebhepetre.

-Among his team in the 1890s was a young artist named Howard Carter who was responsible for copying the finely-painted reliefs which decorate the walls of the temple of Hatshepsut.
+Among his team in the 1890s was Howard Carter who was responsible for copying the finely-painted reliefs which decorate the walls of the temple of Hatshepsut.

-Petrie, meanwhile, together with his young assistant Frances Llewellyn Griffith, continued to work in the Delta, at the Greek city of Naucratis (first identified by Petrie), then at Tell Nebeshah and Tell Defeneh.
+Petrie, meanwhile, together with his young assistant Francis Llewellyn Griffith, continued to work in the Delta, at the Greek city of Naucratis, then at Tell Nebeshah and Tell Defeneh.